 Hot Plates: 10 Dishes to Try Right Now in Boston

-From Roman style pizza to fried lobster rolls to a "secret" taco special, check out this handy list of buzz-worthy plates.
+From all-American burgers to Brazilian-style hot dogs to scoops of boozy ice cream, check out this handy list of buzz-worthy plates.

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.